Chicory, Cichorium intybus L. hero image

 Botanical description Chicory, Cichorium intybus L.

-Chicory stands on a large, fleshy taproot, which tastes bitter.
-The green, puberulous stem, which is widely branched, grows from the root.
-At the bottom of the stem you will find a radical leaf rosette, with runcinate leaves – like the dandelion.
-The leaves higher up are small and grow directly onto the stem.
-In the leaf axil we find the lilac purple or light blue flowers with ray florets, serrated at the end.
+The higher up leaves are small and grow directly onto the stem.
+In the leaf axil we find the lilac, purple or light blue ray florets, which are serrated at the tip.
 In the centre you will find blue or purple stamens.
-The flowers are only open when it is dry and only for part of the day.
-They are heat-loving and seek the sun.
+The flowers only open when it is dry and only for part of the day.
+They are heat-loving and seek out the sun.

 Interesting facts